Fainting (Syncope)

 Causes

-In older adults, the most common causes of fainting are:
+In older adults, the most common causes of fainting include:

 Orthostatic Hypotension

-• Medications, often those used for high blood pressure.
+• Medications, especially those used to treat high blood pressure

-• A drop in blood pressure right after eating.
+• A drop in blood pressure after eating

 Reflex Syncope

-Fainting can be caused by carotid sinus syndrome.
-This syndrome happens when the major arteries in a person’s neck are very sensitive to pressure.
-Several things may make this syndrome worse:
+Fainting can occur due to carotid sinus syndrome.
+This condition happens when the main arteries in the neck are overly sensitive to pressure.
+Several factors may worsen this condition:

-• Wearing something tight around the neck, like a tight collar.
+• Wearing tight clothing around the neck, such as a tight collar

-• Turning the head and neck too quickly.
+• Turning the head or neck too quickly

-• Taking certain medications.
-Testing may be needed to find out if this is the cause of syncope.
+Testing may be required to determine if this is the cause of fainting.

 Heart Disease

 Fainting related to heart problems can be serious.
-It can be caused by:
+Causes may include:

-• Narrowing of the aortic heart valve (called aortic stenosis).
+• Narrowing of the aortic heart valve, known as aortic stenosis

 Other Causes of Fainting

-• Conditions of the brain or nervous system, including strokes or narrowing of the blood vessels in the brain.
+• Brain or nervous system conditions, including stroke or narrowing of blood vessels in the brain

 Back To Top